 - Great Plains (GPL) Urinary Mycotoxins Test – Unlike other urinary mycotoxin tests that utilize ELISA testing, which is prone to false positives, the GPL urinary mycotoxin test utilizes LC/MS (liquid chromatography mass spectrometry), which identifies the mass of the mycotoxin present.
 The GPL urinary mycotoxins test measures 8 different mycotoxins derived from 4 different types of molds: aspergillus, penicillium, stachybotrys and fusarium.
 This test is a very valuable way to identify the presence of mold exposure.
 Because it is a urine test, this option makes it more available and convenient to evaluate the presence of mold internationally.

-- Great Plains Urinary OAT (organic acids test) – The OAT test is not specifically identifying mold or mycotoxins, but according to an association-based study conducted by Great Plains Laboratory, several of the analytes on the test have been shown to correlate with mold and mycotoxin exposure.
-This is true of: Lactate, 5-Hydroxymethyl-2-furioc, Furan-2,5-dicarboxylic, Pyroglutamate, Tricarballylic, Citramalic.
+- Great Plains Urinary OAT (organic acids test) – The OAT test does not specifically identify mold or mycotoxins, but according to an association-based study conducted by Great Plains Laboratory, several of the analytes on the test have been shown to correlate with mold and mycotoxins, when the OAT and urinary mycotoxin test were run side by side.
+This is true of: Lactate, 5-Hydroxymethyl-2-furioc, Furan-2,5-dicarboxylic, Pyroglutamate, Tricarballylic, Citramalic (18).
 These markers may be elevated for other reasons.
 The OAT is an extremely useful test for evaluating other biochemical parameters related to: GI dysbiosis, candida overgrowth, SIBO, mitochondrial function, energy metabolism, neurotransmitter balance, antioxidant function, nutrient sufficiencies, thyroid & redox indicators, and many others.

-There are now many different functional medicine-oriented approaches for CIRS.
-These have come from the realization that pharmaceutical and conventional medicine approaches to CIRS often fall short.
-An integrative and functional medicine approach to CIRS should consider supporting the physiology through a holistic manner.
+There are now many different functional medicine-oriented approaches for mold-related illness.
+These have come from the realization that pharmaceutical and conventional medicine approaches to mold-related illness often fall short.
+An integrative and functional medicine approach should consider supporting the physiology through a holistic manner.
 There are keys to addressing biotoxins, through understanding how the physiology is being disrupted.

-Leaving the water damaged building is the single most important thing anyone with CIRS needs to do.
+Leaving the water damaged building is the single most important thing anyone with mold-related illness needs to do.
 If you don’t do this, the chances of getting better are lessened.
 It’s of great importance to re-test the ERMI once the building has been remediated.
+The following is a brief description of some of the physiological mechanisms that should be considered as targets for therapeutic modulation.

 - Tissue fluid balance & hydration – The loss of ECM integrity caused by MMP degradation will disrupt the osmotic pressure, and the fluid balance in the tissues.
 For example, a loss of hyaluronic acid (one of the primary GAGs in the ECM) will reduce ionized water from entering tissues (because hyaluronic acid itself increases tissue hydration).
 Increased urination due to dysregulated ADH will alter osmotic pressure and the water to solute balance necessary for cells and tissue to maintain proper electrolyte/fluid gradients.
 Addressing tissue hydration therapeutically is critical.

 - Binding appropriately – A number of natural product binders have surfaced in recent years, with varying success rates.
-These are necessary to conjugate mycotoxins and facilitate their removal and elimination from the body.
-Binding mycotoxins is necessary.
+These are necessary to conjugate mold and mycotoxins and facilitate their removal and elimination from the body.
+Binding is necessary.

 - Reducing/supporting The immune & inflammatory processes – As already mentioned, innate immune deficiencies are common.
 These will most likely impair the immune system’s ability to clear mycotoxins, and lead to chronic inflammatory states.
 We can look to certain natural products to support the immune system in different ways, including means to modulating the innate immune system.
-For example we can reduce inflammasome activation through the activation of AMPK, with things like berberine and intermittent fasting.
+For example we can reduce inflammasome activation through ketosis and intermittent fasting (22).
 We can utilize polysaccharides in some cases to provide extra ammunition for immune glycosylation.

 It’s important to consider that therapies need to be customized to the needs of the individual.